 • Does the organization have the correct tax status, legal registration, documentation, etc.?

-The Charity selected for 2023 is Mobile Makers.
+The Charity selected for 2024 is CASA of McHenry County.

-To make a donation directly to Mobile Makers, visit their website: https://mobilemakers.org/donate.
+To make a donation directly to CASA of McHenry County, visit their website: https://www.casamchenrycounty.org/support.

 Previous year’s charities